-The CEFC is an experienced specialist investor with a deep sense of purpose: we're Australia's 'green bank', investing in our transition to net zero emissions by 2050.
-With access to more than \$30 billion from the Australian Government, we're backing economywide decarbonisation, from renewable energy and natural capital to energy efficiency, alternative fuels and low carbon materials.
+The CEFC is an experienced specialist investor in Australia's green transition to net zero emissions by 2050.
+With access to more than \$30 billion from the Australian Government, we work with co-investors, industry and government to drive economy-wide investment in decarbonisation.